wandelbotsgmbh/catalog/README.md

 Any service you provide should be able to handle a `BASE_PATH` environment variable, which gets injected into your container during runtime.
 This tells your service the actual URI (e.g. `BASE_PATH=cellname/appname` for `instance.wandelbots.io/cellname/appname`).

+### Structure

+* `catalog` is the folder, where all available entries are added
+    * `catalog/your-app-name/` is the folder for your app
+    * `catalog/your-app-name/manifest.yaml` is the manifest for the entry, which follows [schema.json](schema.json)
+    * `catalog/your-app-name/icon.png` icon which will be shown in graphical app managers

 ## Linting

 ### YAML linting